grzegorzboczek/przemeklegierski.pl/README.md

 * Babel, Gulp

 ## Setup
-* Only code for review.
+* Code only for review.

 ## Status
 Project is: _finished_